aion-labs/Gene-Enrichment-Analysis/README.md

 - Hypergeometric Test.
 - Chi-Squared Test.

-**Important Note on P-values**: The p-value threshold used for filtering results is a **raw p-value**, not a corrected p-value (e.g., FDR-corrected).
-While FDR values are calculated and reported in the results, the filtering threshold applies to the raw p-values.
+**Important Note on P-values**: The p-value threshold used for filtering results are both **raw p-value** and FDR adjusted p-values.
+In Iterative mode, adjusted p-values are not relevant and thus not calculated.

 #### Custom Reference Data Upload
 Background Gene List Upload: Users can upload their background gene lists as .txt files containing newline-separated gene names or Entrez IDs.